Acanthopoma

-Acanthopoma annectens is a species of catfish (order Siluriformes) of the family Trichomycteridae, and the only species of the genus Acanthopoma.
-This fish grows to about 12 centimetres (4.7 in) SL and originates from the upper and middle Amazon River.
+Acanthopoma is a monospecific genus of freshwater ray-finned fish belonging to the family Trichomycteridae, the pencil and parasitic catfishes, and the subfamily Stegophilinae, the parasitic catfishes.
+The only species in the genus is Acanthopoma annectens.
+This fish grows to about 12 centimetres (4.7 in) SL.
+It originates from the upper and middle Amazon River, and is known to occur in Brazil, Colombia, Ecuador, and Peru.
 This species is parasitic, attacking like a leech and leaving wounds all over the fish which it attacks; it spreads a bundle of opercular and inter-opercular spines into the wound and remains there and is difficult to remove.
 It may invade parts of wading or swimming animals but apparently exist in these passages only for a short while, as they quickly die from a lack of oxygen.